DataStax-Academy/zdm-scenario-katapod/step1.md

   -e "SELECT * FROM my_application_ks.user_status WHERE user='eva';"
 ```

-It is now time to prepare your dotenv file to feed secrets and connection
+It is now time to prepare the dotenv file so that the connection
-parameters to the sample application (a simple REST API in our case).
+parameters for Origin are known to the sample application (a simple REST API in our case).

 To do so, first check the addresses you need by running: